paullebras/Megumin-2.0/README.md

 npm start
 ```

+## Usage

+The bot can be controlled through commands issued in Discord channels.
+A list of available commands can be obtained by using the $help command.

 ## Built With

 - [Discord.js](https://discord.js.org/) - A powerful JavaScript library for interacting with the Discord API

 ## Authors